BAHA’I FAITH Rosette Heidarieh

 The lesson (see above) is followed by a session of friendly, supervised play which requires you to play at reasonable speed.
 It consists of prepared hands which will be discussed in detail at the end of the session.
 The group is limited to twelve playing tables.

 Bridge: Advanced and Duplicate Alan Unerman

 Mon 12.50 – 16.00 (Room 2.21)

-The first half hour is spent setting up tables and dealing boards – help would be welcome.
-From 13.30 there will be discussion on some advanced concepts.
-From 14.00 there is a friendly duplicate game.
+The first half hour is spent in preparation – help is welcome.
+From 13.30 there will be discussion on some advanced concepts and – from 14.00 – a friendly duplicate game.

 This is a social group of members who meet to play an unsupervised game.
 You are welcome to join them if your play is of a suitable standard or if you can make up your own group of four.
 Leave your name in the Office and you will be contacted by one of the above.